encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 ## Binding view sets to URLs explicitly

 The handler methods only get bound to the actions when we define the URLConf.
-To see what's going on under the hood let's first explicitly create a set of views from our view sets.
+To see what's going on under the hood let's first explicitly create a set of views from our ViewSets.

 In the `snippets/urls.py` file we bind our `ViewSet` classes into a set of concrete views.